adobiss/ai-ml-portfolio/API/README.md

 # API-portfolio
-Scripts listed cover how to rename and upload files to Google Drive, Drive webViewLink extraction, extracting release metadata from Spotify.
+Scripts listed cover how to rename and upload files to Google Drive, Google Drive webViewLink extraction, extracting release metadata from Spotify.